L7-design/L7-design/README.md

 👋 Hi my name is Lauren.
-🌱 I’m currently learning about data science.
+🌱 I’m currently learning about Generative AI Engineering and Machine Learning.
 📫 Reach me at [LinkedIn](https://www.linkedin.com/in/lauren-milani/).